 Action # Title Description Total Funds Contributing 3.1 Parent surveys Continue use of local parent survey aligned to the California Parent Survey.
-School staff ensure that parent survey is available and distributed to parents during the spring family night event. \$250.00 No 3.2 Parent Nights/Advisors Continue to implement monthly community nights for parents, including parents of unduplicated students and those students with exceptional needs, that would reinforce school programs and curriculum and provide opportunities for parental input and participation.
-Updated description (2022): Establish parent committees to help plan for the school events and to serve as advisors for school decisions.
+School staff ensure that parent survey is available and distributed to parents during the May family event. \$250.00 No 3.2 Updated Action: Parent Nights and Classes Continue to implement monthly community nights for parents, including parents of unduplicated students and those students with exceptional needs, that would reinforce school programs and curriculum and provide opportunities for parental input and participation.
+Have parent survey available for completion at May family event.
+Updated description (2023): \$1,500.00 No Establish parent committees (School Site Council/DELAC and PTO) to help plan for the school events and to serve as advisors for school decisions.
 PVUESD will work with the community to raise awareness of the committees and invite and encourage membership to help promote family engagement in school leadership.
-Continue to implement monthly community nights for parents, including parents of unduplicated students and those students with exceptional needs, that would reinforce school programs and curriculum and provide opportunities for parental input and participation.
-Have parent survey available for completion at spring family night event. \$500.00 No 3.3 Assemblies with celebrations Return of (daily, regular) assemblies for messages, collecting of permission slips, flag salute, and lunch counts.
-Embed writing and math, and other celebrations during assemblies. \$0.00 No 3.4 Communications/Ne wsletter Continue to distribute a monthly newsletter and increased use of district's website and social media tools for communication.
-Use the monthly newsletter to inform parents of school events and happenings, bright spots, and student celebrations.
-Explore Next Door \$0.00 No
+Continue to implement monthly community nights for parents, including parents of unduplicated students and those students with exceptional needs, that

+Action # Title Description Total Funds Contributing would reinforce school programs and curriculum and provide opportunities for parental input and participation.
+Explore hosting family and staff education classes - possible ideas are: bilingual language skills (for staff and parents), trauma informed support practices, healthy cooking, sewing, exercise, etc. 3.3 Assemblies with celebrations Return of regular school assemblies for messages, collecting of permission slips, flag salute, and lunch counts.
+Embed writing and math, and other celebrations during assemblies. \$0.00 No 3.4 Communications/Ne wsletter Continue to distribute a monthly newsletter and redesign the district's website and social media tools for increased and improved communication.
+Use the monthly newsletter to inform parents of educational programs, school events and happenings, bright spots, and student celebrations.
+Explore Next Door and other communication tools as a way to share information with the community better.
+Start tracking the number of texts that are sent to families.
+Updated action (2023): continue to contract with interpretation and translation service providers for Board meetings, IEP meetings, and all communications that need translation for families and English learners.
+Ensure interpreter is available at all meetings and events.
+Explore adding more parent - teacher conferences to the school calendar. \$12,000.00 Yes